lscgzwd/yii2-swoole/tests/README.md

-This directory contains various tests for the advanced applications.
+This directory contains various tests for the basic application.

 Tests in `codeception` directory are developed with [Codeception PHP Testing Framework](http://codeception.com/).

-After creating and setting up the advanced application, follow these steps to prepare for the tests:
+After creating the basic application, follow these steps to prepare for the tests:

 1. Install Codeception if it's not yet installed:

    ```
+   composer global require "codeception/codeception=2.0.*"
+   composer global require "codeception/specify=*"
-   composer global require "codeception/codeception=2.0.*" "codeception/specify=*" "codeception/verify=*"
+   composer global require "codeception/verify=*"
    ```

    If you've never used Composer for global packages run `composer global status`.
 It should output: